 1) OSHA requires employers to offer the Hepatitis B vaccine series to employees who can reasonably anticipate exposure to blood or other infected body fluids.
 Categories of employees who qualify are listed in the plan.
-Human Resources will notify you if you are eligible to receive this vaccine.
+Human Resources will notify employees who are eligible to receive this vaccine.
 Information about the Hepatitis vaccine is available, and the Des Moines Public School District offers eligible employees the vaccine at no cost.

-2) Universal Precautions- This is the primary safeguard.
-Follow these precautions with the assumption that all blood or bodily fluids are infectious.
+Universal Precautions This is the primary safeguard.
+Employees should follow these precautions with the assumption that all blood or bodily fluids are infectious.
 All employees who perform any procedure that involves blood or bodily fluids should follow the following guidelines:

 - Gloves: Wear approved gloves provided by the District when touching blood or bodily fluids containing visible blood or any bodily fluids.
 Change the gloves after each individual contact.
 Gloves and other supplies needed to practice universal precautions can be obtained from the School Nurse. - Cleanup of Blood Spills: While wearing gloves, wipe away any visible blood with paper towels then wash the area with a disinfectant agent approved for use by the District. - Disposal of Waste: Place gloves and cleaning supplies in a plastic bag.
-Seal the bag and give it to the nurse or custodian for proper disposal in an approved Biohazard container. - Hand Washing: Always wash your hands with warm soapy water after removing your gloves.

-3) Engineering Controls: Place any sharps (needles or lancets) in special sharps container.

-4) Personal Protective Equipment: It is your responsibility to be sure you have the appropriate supplies to safely care for injuries where blood is present.
+Seal the bag and give it to the nurse or custodian for proper disposal in an approved Biohazard container. - Hand Washing: Always wash hands with warm soapy water after removing your gloves. - 2) Engineering Controls: Place any sharps (needles or lancets) in special sharps container. - 3) Personal Protective Equipment: It is the responsibility of the employee to have the appropriate supplies to safely care for injuries where blood is present.
 These supplies can be obtained from the school nurse.

-5) Exposure to Another Person's Blood or Bodily Fluid: When possible have the person handle their own blood until you can put on your gloves and organize your supplies.
-If you come in contact with someone else's blood or bodily fluids, wash the area immediately with soap and water.
-Report the exposure as soon as possible to the school nurse or department manager.
-You will be asked to complete an employee injury report and will be referred to our Occupational Health physicians for assessment and treatment if warranted.
+Exposure to Another Person's Blood or Bodily Fluid: When possible, employees should have the person handle his/her own blood until employees have put on their gloves and organized their supplies.
+If an employee comes in contact with someone else's blood or bodily fluids, the employee should wash the area immediately with soap and water and then report the exposure as soon as possible to the school nurse or department manager.
+Employees will be asked to complete an employee injury report and will be referred to the Occupational Health physicians for assessment and treatment, if warranted.

-To prevent indirect exposure, do not eat, drink, smoke, apply cosmetics, lip balm, or handle contact lenses in work areas where occupational exposure to blood or blood products is possible.
-Avoid leaving food and drinks on work surfaces that could have blood or potentially infectious materials present.
-If you have questions or need supplies to practice Universal Precautions contact the building nurse or call Health Services at (515) 242-7831.
+To prevent indirect exposure, e m p l o y e e s s h o u l d n o t eat, drink, smoke, apply cosmetics, lip balm, or handle contact lenses in work areas where occupational exposure to blood or blood products is possible.
+E m p l o y e e s s h o u l d a void leaving food and drinks on work surfaces that could have blood or potentially infectious materials present.
+Employees who have questions or need supplies to practice Universal Precautions s h o u l d contact the building nurse or call Health Services at (515) 242-7831.